mercadopago/devsite-docs/guides/payments/advanced-payments/customers-and-cards.en.md

+﻿---
+sites_supported:
+    - mla
+    - mlb
+    - mlm
+    - mlc
+    - mpe
+---
-﻿# Payments with saved customers and cards
+# Payments with saved customers and cards

 The Advanced Payments API allows you to make payments with Customers and Saved Cards for integrators that work with this business model.